smileyangelica/openeo/README.md

 - **Leaflet + GIBS integration** – browse daily NASA imagery without needing an API key.
 - **Layer switching** – toggle between VIIRS and MODIS true-color layers with a single dropdown.
 - **Date selection** – start from the latest NOAA-20 true-color image (2025-06-06) or choose any other available day.
+You can also select today's date (set in your timezone).
 - **Drawing tools** – capture polygons or rectangles on top of the imagery and export them as GeoJSON.

 ## Getting started